CarlosSuarezPayU/lite-payment-service/README.md

   * Postgres Database
   * Spring JPA

-The MVP is to manage payments and process their _authorizations,_ and _refunds_, uses an anti fraud validation service and before connect with the bank network service.
+The MVP is to manage payments and process their _payment,_ and _refunds_, uses an anti fraud validation service and before connect with the bank network service.
 The all transactions has saved into the database.